Contents

 Free plan No (free trial) No No Yes (2 agents) No

-Best for Multichannel marketplace sellers Shopify DTC brands Large enterprises Budget-conscious small teams Chat-first retailers
+Best for Multichannel marketplace sellers Shopify DTC brands Large enterprises Budget small teams Chat-first retailers

-UK data protection law requires specific safeguards when handling customer information.
+UK data protection law sets specific safeguards for handling customer information.
 According to the ICO’s guide to UK GDPR, organisations must implement appropriate technical and organisational measures to protect personal data.

-Your helpdesk should include these compliance features as standard:
+Your helpdesk should include these compliance features as standard, not as paid add-ons:

-• Automated data retention policies deleting customer data after defined periods
+• Automated data retention policies that delete customer data after defined periods

-• Customer data deletion capabilities to handle “right to be forgotten” requests
+• Customer data deletion capabilities to handle right-to-be-forgotten requests cleanly

 • Encryption for data in transit and at rest

-• Audit trails showing who accessed customer records and when
+• Audit trails showing exactly who accessed customer records, and when

 • Consent management for marketing communications

-Every platform listed in this guide offers baseline GDPR compliance tools.
-The key difference is implementation depth.
-Platforms built for eCommerce, like eDesk, pre-configure retention policies around order lifecycles and marketplace requirements.
-General-purpose tools require manual configuration.
+Every platform listed in this guide offers baseline GDPR compliance.
+The real difference is implementation depth.
+Platforms built for eCommerce (like eDesk) pre-configure retention policies around order lifecycles and marketplace requirements.
+General-purpose tools require manual configuration, which means you’re only as compliant as your last week of admin work.

-UK retailers should also confirm their helpdesk stores data in EU or UK-based servers, or has appropriate data transfer mechanisms for international storage.
+UK retailers should also confirm their helpdesk stores data on EU or UK-based servers, or has appropriate data transfer mechanisms in place for international storage.
+Smaller detail than it sounds, larger consequences if it’s wrong.

-AI is reshaping eCommerce customer support at speed.
-According to Salesforce’s 7th State of Service Report, 79% of service leaders believe investing in AI agents is essential to meet current business demands.
+AI is reshaping eCommerce customer support fast.
+According to the Salesforce 7th State of Service report (Nov 2025, surveying 6,500 service professionals globally), 79% of service leaders believe investing in AI agents is essential to meet current business demands.
+Reps using AI tools spend 20% less time on routine cases, freeing up roughly four hours per week for the complex work that actually needs human judgment.

 For UK online retailers, AI automation delivers three measurable results:

-1. Faster first response times.
-Automated replies to common queries like “Where is my order?” and “How do I return this?” eliminate the delay between customer message and first response.
+Faster first response times.
+Automated replies to common queries like “where is my order?” or “how do I return this?” eliminate the gap between the customer’s message and the first response.
 Retailers using eDesk’s AI Agent report automating up to 65% of routine queries.
+Our AI customer service efficiency guide covers where the gains actually come from.

-3. Better SLA compliance.
-For UK marketplace sellers, automated routing and response generation reduces the risk of missing Amazon’s 24-hour response window or eBay’s resolution deadlines. eDesk includes built-in SLA countdown timers linked directly to each marketplace’s requirements.
+Better SLA compliance.
+For UK marketplace sellers, automated routing and response generation reduces the risk of missing Amazon’s 24-hour window or eBay resolution deadlines. eDesk includes built-in SLA countdown timers tied directly to each marketplace’s requirements.

-The takeaway: AI does not replace your support team.
-AI handles the predictable volume so your agents spend time on conversations driving loyalty and repeat purchases.
+The takeaway: AI doesn’t replace your support team.
+It handles the predictable volume so your agents spend time on the conversations that drive loyalty and repeat purchases.

 How to choose the right helpdesk for your UK store

-The right platform depends on your sales channels, team size, and growth plans.
-Use this decision framework:
+The right platform depends on your channels, team size, and growth plans.
+A simple framework:

 Choose eDesk if you sell on Amazon, eBay, Shopify, or other marketplaces and need everything connected in one inbox.
-This is the strongest option for UK multichannel retailers.
+Strongest pick for UK multichannel retailers.

-Choose Gorgias if you sell exclusively through Shopify and want deep integration with your store plus social media management.
+Choose Gorgias if you sell exclusively through Shopify and want deep store integration plus social media management.

 Choose Zendesk if you run a large operation with complex internal workflows and have a technical team to configure and maintain integrations.